-Depending on the credit card processing company you choose to partner with for your online, in-store, and mobile payments, you will face a potential list of credit card processing fees that quickly eats away at your potential profits for accepting these credit cards.
+There are so many credit card processing company you could choose to partner with.
+They’ll take care of your online, in-store, and mobile payments.
+You will face a potential list of credit card processing fees.
+These will quickly eat away at your potential profits for accepting these credit cards.

 But, hey, your customers will demand that you take credit cards.